techtalkcorner/actionabledataanalytics-openai/Instructions/Labs/04-aistudio-use-own-data.md

----
-lab:
-    title: 'Use your own data with Azure AI Studio'
----

 # Use your own data with Azure AI Studio

 The Azure AI Studio Service enables you to use your own data with the intelligence of the underlying LLM.
 You can limit the model to only use your data for pertinent topics, or blend it with results from the pre-trained model.